-June, July and August are the most attractive months to visit Charlottetown, as warm temperatures make Prince Edward Island a traveller’s dream for rest and relaxation.
+June, July and August are the most attractive months to visit Charlottetown, as warm temperatures make Prince Edward Island a traveler’s dream for rest and relaxation.
 These months make up the peak travel season in Charlottetown, thanks not only to great weather but the festivities and costumed characters that bring a celebratory tone to Charlottetown.
-The cheapest time to visit Charlottetown may be the months of December, January and February, when cold weather keeps travellers at bay.
+The cheapest time to visit Charlottetown may be the months of December, January and February, when cold weather keeps travelers at bay.
 For affordable flights to Charlottetown and weather that’s neither too hot nor too cold, try visiting during the shoulder season months of April, May, October or November.

 Charlottetown may be the capital city of Canada’s Prince Edward Island, but that hardly makes it a concrete-laden metropolis like so many capital cities the world over.
 Although Charlottetown is known as “The Birthplace of the Confederation” for hosting the meetings that eventually led to the creation of modern-day Canada, small-town charm is alive and well in Charlottetown, thanks to a relatively small population and historic appearance.

 In fact, the town’s physical appeal is one of its most distinguishing characteristics.
 Where else do the historic homes so finely bridge the gap between uniform and unique, with matching lawns on tree-lined streets, to boot?
 If the distinct homes of Charlottetown don’t scream quaint, then surely the costumed characters that take to these streets come the summer months add an undeniable charm to the city.

 So how does one dig into this historic Canadian town?
 A trip to Founder’s Hall is a solid start, as this museum tells the story of Canada’s birth.
 Conveniently, the Charlottetown Visitor Information Center is also located here, giving travelers all the tools they need to explore Charlottetown on their terms.